crazyyy/wp-framework/wp-content/plugins/plugin-detective/readme.txt

 - Fixed for WP 5.8 compatibility

 == 1.1.8 ==

-- Fixed for WP 5.5 compatibility

-== 1.1.6 ==

-- Fixed fatal error with WP 5.2 and some themes

-== 1.1.4 ==

-- Fixed warning on PHP 7.3

-== 1.1.2 ==

-- Fixed compatibility with servers running older than PHP5.5

-== 1.1.1 ==

-- Fixed issue on some sites where there are redirects or irregularities with http://www.site.com vs http://site.com

-== 1.1 ==

-- Added internationalized strings for future translation

-== 1.0.14 ==

 For older changelog entries, please see the [additional changelog.txt file](https://plugins.svn.wordpress.org/plugin-detective/trunk/CHANGELOG.md) delivered with the plugin.